 Salmon Cabbage Rolls are a beautiful and elegant dish.
-Salmon and cabbage is one of those perfect culinary combinations — the textures, the colors, the flavors, it’s all perfect together.
+Salmon and cabbage is one of those perfect culinary combinations -- the textures, the colors, the flavors, it's all delicious together.

 Cooking Perfect Salmon

-Whether it’s sautéed, grilled, roasted, or, in this case, steamed inside cabbage leaves — it should never be completely opaque.
-Never!
+- Whether it's sautéed, grilled, roasted, or, in this case, steamed inside cabbage leaves -- it should never be completely opaque.

-Look a how gorgeous Savoy cabbage leaves can be!
+Look a how gorgeous Savoy cabbage leaves are.
 Remember to pause while you cook.
-You’ll miss some of the beauty if you don’t.
+You'll miss some of the beauty if you don't.

 Steaming the salmon inside the cabbage leaves creates a super succulent texture.

-So the next time you’re in the mood for cabbage with salmon, do not think past this delectable cabbage steamed salmon recipe!
+So the next time you're in the mood for salmon and cabbage, don't think past this delectable cabbage steamed salmon recipe!

-It might look very intricate, but it’s really quite simple.
+It might look very intricate, but it's easier than you might think.
 You can do it!
-And I promise you, you’ll totally wow your guests!
+And I promise you, you'll totally wow your guests!